NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 The OASIS API has built in redundancy in that you can choose to store copies of your data on any decentralised network/platform.
 When calling the OASIS API you can specify which network/platform you wish to use (the ones available will be dependent on whether a Provider has yet been implemented for it, so far only Holochain is supported.)
 The default provider will be Holochain since the long term goal of the OASIS API is to get people to slowly migrate across to Holochain.

-### The OASIS API Enables You To Earn Karma Anywhere

-Our World will automatically support all of the platforms/networks/protocols listed above so your profile/avatar/karma will be available to any apps that use their platforms/networks/protocols.
-This will also make it easier to earn karma in a wider range of apps by supporting as many platforms/networks/protocols as possible.

 ### User Has FULL Control Of Their Data